10 Functional Core Exercises for Stability and Strength

 2. Dead Bug

-The dead bug is a functional core exercise that should be performed in the sagittal plane.
+The dead bug is a core functional exercise that should be performed in the sagittal plane.
 It primarily targets the lower back, hips, and abdominal muscles such as the rectus abdominis, obliques, and transverse abdominis.
 It gets its name from the body posture during the exercise, which resembles a dead insect laying on its back.

 Man performs dead bug core exercise lying on his back in the gym.